Codecademy/docs/content/general/concepts/environment-variables/environment-variables.md

 ---
-Title: 'Environment Variables'
+Title: "Environment Variables"
-Description: 'Environment variables consist of a name/value pair and are set outside of applications, but accessible to them from the environment in which they are run.'
+Description: "Environment variables consist of a name/value pair and are set outside of applications, but accessible to them from the environment in which they are run."
 Subjects:
-  - 'Bash/Shell'
+  - "Bash/Shell"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Bash/Shell'
+  - "Bash/Shell"
-  - 'Command Line'
+  - "Command Line"
-  - 'Linux'
+  - "Linux"
-  - 'Unix'
+  - "Unix"
 CatalogContent:
-  - 'learn-the-command-line'
+  - "learn-the-command-line"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 **Environment variables** consist of a name/value pair and are set outside of applications, but accessible to them from the environment in which they are run.